snow-blade/jekyll-blog/_posts/2020-09-04-random-crate-ep-3.md

 >
 > ---

-<p className="tip">Hmmm...Given only this explanation, you might get confused a bit so let's try breaking it in simple English.</p>
+<p class="tip">Hmmm...Given only this explanation, you might get confused a bit so let's try breaking it in simple English.</p>

 It pretty much means that: